0xshipthecode/covid19-models/README.md

 Please include at least:

 - links to a descriptive model webpage and to code if available
-- what effects are modeled?
+- which phenomena does the model focus on?
-- what data the model uses
+- what key types of data are used by the model
-- approach to uncertainty quantification in the model
+- how does the model handle uncertainty?
-- group which is developing the model
+- who is developing the model?

 See `model_template.md` for a template.